mcclure/lovr-ent/README.md

 * A simple 2D UI library for LÖVR's on-monitor "mirror" window, useful for debug UI.
 * Modified versions of the [CPML](https://github.com/excessive/cpml) (vector math) and [Penlight](https://github.com/stevedonovan/Penlight) (classes and various Lua utilities) libraries
 * My [namespace.lua](https://bitbucket.org/runhello/namespace.lua) library
+* A standalone app to preview model files

 A map of all included files is in [contents.txt](lua/contents.txt).
 The license information is [here](LICENSE.txt).
 I have a page with more LÖVR resources [here](https://mcclure.github.io/mermaid-lovr/).

+This code assumes LÖVR version 0.13.

 # Why use this?